jw120/mal/jw-c/README.md

 Next
-- How to handle exceptions
+- Dependency generation
+- Use exception returns
+- All free's for all mallocs?
 - Get step1 working
-    - Stremaline debugging

 using only libs builtin on mac readline